github/docs/content/code-security/code-scanning/managing-your-code-scanning-configuration/about-the-tool-status-page.md

 {% endnote %}

-For more information, see "[AUTOTITLE](/code-security/code-scanning/troubleshooting-code-scanning){% ifversion code-scanning-tool-status-page %}" and "[AUTOTITLE](/code-security/code-scanning/troubleshooting-sarif-uploads){% endif %}."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/troubleshooting-code-scanning)" and "[AUTOTITLE](/code-security/code-scanning/troubleshooting-sarif-uploads)."